Other Names : Allegheny Blackberry, American Blackberry, Bly, Bramble, Bramble-Kite, Brambleberry, Brameberry, Brummel

-Blackberry is a thorny shrub or vine, perennial, native to Eastern N. America from Nova Scotia to Ontario, New York, Virginia and North Carolina south.
+Blackberry is a perennial thorny shrub or vine that is native to Eastern N. America from Nova Scotia to Ontario, New York, Virginia and North Carolina south.
 It is found in dry thickets, clearings and woodland margins, fence rows, open meadows, roadsides in and waste places.

-When the Blackberry flowers bloom in the wild it is a beautiful sight; hillsides and fields are covered with white flowers.
-The flowers are white, with five petals, and bloom in April and May.
-Blackberry plants have biennial stems; they produce a number of new stems from the perennial rootstock each year, these stems fruit in their second year and then die.
+When the Blackberry flowers bloom in the wild, it is a beautiful sight.
+Hillsides and fields are covered with white flowers.
+The flowers have five petals, and bloom in April and May.
+Blackberry plants have biennial stems.
+They produce a number of new stems from the perennial rootstock each year.
+The stems fruit in their second year and then die.
 The vines are long and very thorny, growing in groups or thickets.
 Blackberry vines branch and can grow up to 15 feet or more in length, and thickets can extend to hundreds of square acres in an area.
 They die off after 2 to 3 years but are usually retained in the thickets making them largely impenetrable.
 Blackberry Leaves are light green, serrate and palmate with 3 to five leaflets or fingers, the main vein on the back of each leaflet has thorns.

 How to Grow Blackberries